Matthewweb42/KyneticMetalWorks/2D_Profile_Designer2.0/README.md

    - Simply open `index.html` in a modern web browser
    - No build process or server required!

+2. **Adding Hems (Select Mode)**
+   - The app starts in Select mode (press `V` to switch back)
+   - After drawing lines, you'll see +/- buttons at open endpoints
+   - Click the + button to add a hem
+   - Click the - button to remove a hem
+   - Hems show as curved fold backs with circle endpoints

-2. **Drawing Lines (Chain Mode)**
+3. **Drawing Lines (Chain Mode)**
    - Click the "Line" tool in the left palette (or press `L`)
    - Click once to set the start point
    - Move mouse to see live preview
    - Click again to add the next point - the line continues from this point!
    - Keep clicking to add more connected line segments
    - Press `ESC` to finish the chain (does NOT close back to start)

-3. **Adding Hems**
-   - Draw some lines first to create open endpoints
-   - Click the "Hem" tool in the left palette (or press `H`)
-   - Click on any open endpoint to add/remove a hem
-   - Hems are 180° fold backs with 5mm fixed length
-   - Visual: Circle marker at the hem endpoint
+   - Switch back to Select mode (press `V`) to add hems

 4. **Navigation**
    - **Pan**: Middle mouse drag OR Ctrl + Left mouse drag